 What are the best treatment options for my hearing loss?

 Be sure to ask questions and establish a relationship with your audiologist.
-You will want to be clear on any information you receive so that you can be an active participant in finding hearing solutions that work best for you and your lifestyle.
+You will want to be clear on any information you receive, so you can be an active participant in finding hearing solutions that work best for you and your lifestyle.

 The material contained on this site is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health care provider.